Keep your stuff up to date

 #!/bin/sh npm -s install MAX_OUTDATED_PACKAGES=$1 OUTDATED_PACKAGES=`npm -s outdated | grep -v beta | grep -v rc` OUTDATED_PACKAGES_COUNT=`echo "$OUTDATED_PACKAGES" | tail -n +2 | wc -l` if [ $OUTDATED_PACKAGES_COUNT -ge $MAX_OUTDATED_PACKAGES ]; then echo "There is $OUTDATED_PACKAGES_COUNT outdated dependencies!" printf '%b\n\n' "$OUTDATED_PACKAGES" exit $OUTDATED_PACKAGES_COUNT fi

-You call this script with parameter which will be the maximum number of acceptable outdated dependencies.
-Script is very simple and will exclude most of beta and release candidates.
+You call this script with a parameter which will be the maximum number of acceptable outdated dependencies.
+The script is very simple and will exclude most of the beta and release candidates.